Richie Kotzen: Biography

 Kotzen began playing piano at the age of five.
 At the age of seven, he was inspired to learn the electric guitar, by the band Kiss.
 He started his career in a band named Arthur's Museum.
 Kotzen was eventually discovered by Shrapnel Records' Mike Varney, and he recorded his first solo album by the age of 19, the first of two instrumental records, simply entitled Richie Kotzen.
 He created the video Rock Chops for REH video in 1989, highlighting many of his formative techniques, including using wide-intervals and fluid sweeping.
 One year later, a second solo album called Fever Dream was released, which was the first one to also feature his lead vocals.
 Since then, Kotzen has released a long series of more than twenty albums with musical influences ranging from rock, hard rock, pop, blues, blue-eyed-soul, R&B and funk to jazz fusion.

 In 1991, at age 21, Kotzen joined glam metal band Poison, co-writing and performing on the album Native Tongue.
 This album produced two top-twenty singles which Kotzen co-wrote, "Stand" and "Until You Suffer Some (Fire and Ice)".
-Kotzen was fired from Poison in 1993 when it was discovered that he had become romantically involved with Rockett's former fiancée Deanna Eve.
+He was 7 to 9 years younger than all of the other members, and later said it felt surreal to be in a band that sold 20 million albums while only in his early 20s.
+Kotzen was fired from Poison in 1993 when it was discovered that he had become romantically involved with drummer Rikki Rockett's former fiancée Deanna Eve.
+Kotzen went on to marry Eve, and in June 1997 he had a daughter with her named August.
+Kotzen and Eve later divorced.
+In a 1999 VH1 interview, Poison singer Bret Michaels said he hadn't spoken to Kotzen since he left Poison and never wanted to see him again, although Kotzen stated in 2021 that he eventually had friendly encounters with the members of Poison over the years.
+Kotzen also stated he was proud of the work he did with Poison, labelling Native Tongue a "fantastic record".